 Congratulations on making it into the best faculty on campus!
-Your time in engineering is going to be filled with so many incredible memories: from creating amazing friendships you will have for life, to attending your first social, all the way over to finally learning things you're actually interested in!
+Your time in engineering is going to be filled with so many incredible memories: from creating amazing friendships you will have for life, to attending your UMES event, all the way over to finally learning things you're actually interested in!

 Within engineering, we offer a wide variety of opportunities for you to learn and become a part of our amazing community.
 You can get involved with fellow student leaders through the University of Manitoba Engineering Society (UMES).
 You can build cars or planes through the University of Manitoba Society of Automotive Engineers (UMSAE).
 You can enact social change through WOMEN (Women of Manitoba Engineering Network) or EngiQueers.
+Or design and build a scale bridge with the University of Manitoba Steel Bridge team (UMSB).
 These are only naming a few opportunities that are available to all undergraduate engineering students.
 Take advantage of them while you can, try out a few, see what you like and don't.
 Who knows, maybe you'll discover your future passion.

 As you may or may not be aware, engineers are a hot commodity!
 There are a ton of companies, even just in Manitoba alone, that accept engineering students as summer interns.
 I encourage you to learn about these companies and opportunities by attending co-op's Monday Night H.I.R.E.D (Helping Industry Reach Engineers Directly).
-Along with H.I.R.E.D., UMES hosts many professional development events throughout the year, which provide a great opportunity for you to meet and network with professionals.
+Along with H.I.R.E.D., UMES hosts many professional development events throughout the year, which provide a great opportunity for you to meet and network with professionals face to face.
 While it may seem far away now, you'll be applying for jobs and working before you know it.

-Being the Senior Stick of engineering, it is my duty to you be your voice when yours won't be heard.
+Being the Senior Stick of engineering, it is my duty to be your voice when yours won't be heard.
 If you ever experience any problems, have any questions, or need a friend, please feel free to email me at ss@umes.mb.ca or stop by the UMES offices anytime (E2-292).